Ideas for changing practice

 Positive behaviour support training

-To support staff to respond to challenging behaviours and situations, some wards used the positive behaviour support framework (PDF) as a basis for training.
+To support staff to respond to challenging behaviours and situations, some wards used the positive behaviour support framework as a basis for training.
 The training included basic awareness of the framework and techniques for interventions to support patient needs.
 It can be provided by a ward psychologist and included in staff inductions.

 Skills workshops